 I hack systems.
 I know that sounds bad, like I’m a computer hacker or something, but in reality it means that I have a knack for understanding systems that humans put in place and combining the different elements to make my behaviour and outcomes fit those systems.

-The third element is the parents.
+The third element to consider in your teaching system are the parents.
 This can be difficult for you to get information on, as many of them will not speak English and so must communicate with you through the Chinese staff.
 However, asking regularly what parents are saying about your lessons, their child’s progress and even asking for suggestions during parent classes can help you incorporate their wishes into your lessons.
 Always keep in mind that although it is the students who actually take your lessons, it is the parents who are paying for it and who want them to be there.
 Their expectations and concerns matter too.

 The Teacher’s Assistants have their own requirements for foreign teachers as well.
 A good TA is a wonderful thing.
 They are the translator between you and the parents and you and the kids.
 More than that, they are the translator between you and the very different culture that is China.
 They also work extremely hard and have very heavy workloads and part of your job is to make sure you aren’t making things more difficult for them.
 Listen to them.
 They have seen hundreds of classes and know what works and what doesn’t.
 They also know the students better than you ever can because they can talk to them.
 So if they make a comment or a request then try your best to honour it.
 Remember at all times that it’s a partnership and ensure that there is good communication between you and all of your TA’s at all times.
 They are a valuable resource in every way for your English lessons.